 But you may ask, is there anything that can be done to recover a transaction even after the failures at the shopping cart?

 Happily, there is.
 We have several clients who are using our recovery engine for single sale, non-recurring transactions.
 The caveat is that you may need to handle them differently than a normal approval, depending on your business.

 How to Recover Single Sale Transactions

-First, you’ll likely want to delay fulfilment until the approval comes through (if you don’t already).
-So rather than giving an immediate message saying the transaction was processed, you can tell your customer the transaction is in process, and they will receive a notification when the fulfilment occurs.
+First, you’ll likely want to delay fulfillment until the approval comes through (if you don’t already).
+So rather than giving an immediate message saying the transaction was processed, you can tell your customer the transaction is in process, and they will receive a notification when the fulfillment occurs.